flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 3. Run `pod install`.

 {{site.alert.note}}
-Whenever you change the Flutter plugin dependencies in `some/path/my_flutter/pubspec.yaml`, run `flutter pub get` from `some/path/my_flutter` to refresh the list of plugins read by the `podhelper.rb` script.
-Then run `pod install` again from `some/path/MyApp`.
+When you change the Flutter plugin dependencies in `my_flutter/pubspec.yaml`, run `flutter pub get` in your Flutter module directory to refresh the list of plugins read by the `podhelper.rb` script.
+Then run `pod install` again from in your application at`some/path/MyApp`.
 {{site.alert.end}}

 The `podhelper.rb` script embeds your plugins, `Flutter.framework`, and